Check out all Frequently Asked Questions

 Regular core aeration is important in order to have a healthy lawn.
 We recommend having your lawn aerated every spring and fall, however if you are on a budget, core aeration can be done once per year.
 We often offer a discount on aeration in the fall.

 All lawns have thatch in them.
 All lawns should have a healthy layer of thatch, however too much thatch is a bad thing.
-This is why it is a good idea to have your lawn professionally power raked and aerated every spring.
+This is why it is a good idea to schedule professional power raking and aeration every spring.
 A good test to find out if you have too much thatch in your lawn is to take a knife and cut out a core from your lawn.
 If the layer of thatch is more than three quarters of an inch we would recommend power raking.
 The thatch layer will be the reddish/brown layer above the soil portion of the core.
 Of course you can always have us look at your lawn.
 We will not power rake a lawn that we believe does not need power raking, unless you absolutely insist on having it done.